benchristel/what-works/README.md

 - helps us feel at home, alive, present, comfortable, ourselves
   - we spend more and more of our time using computers. we need this.

+### Two responses to a bug report

+- "oh weird, how can that even happen?
+I'll file it in our issue tracker; we'll probably start investigating it in 2 weeks."
+- "d'oh!
+I should have thought of that case.
+How embarrassing!
+I'll fix it right now; it should only take a few minutes."

+The first response is typical; the second is desirable.

+All programmers make mistakes.
+I'm not claiming I don't write any bugs.
+I do.
+But when they're discovered, I almost always know why they're happening, because they reflect flaws in my reasoning that, once exposed, are obvious.

+Your goal should not be to try to prevent all bugs, but to be able to respond to bug reports with simple, immediate fixes rather than protracted, head-scratching investigations.
+The way to do this is to understand your code.
+Test-driven development can help.

+### Joy

 ### Mental Modeling

 the opposite: confusion, feeling like a pinball, anxiety

+most code does not help us learn about what it does.
+We need a holistic understanding of the system (what Peter Naur calls a _theory_ of the program) before the parts make sense.

+The best code teaches us how to solve a problem, and can be read in at least two ways: whole-to-parts or parts-to-whole.

+### Bugs come from complexity

+- Cite "out of the tar pit"

+- essential complexity bugs: the domain or application is complicated, so programmers make mistakes
+- accidental complexity bugs: there's a mismatch between the user's model and the system's model
+  - e.g. integer overflow.
+To a user, 2^31-1 isn't special, but to the machine it is.

+### Push complexity under the microscope

+- complicated computations are relatively easy to deal with; because the code and data can be observed and controlled, bugs can be reproduced "in the lab" and reliably fixed.
+Complicated effects on things outside the computational process are relatively hard to deal with; they are harder to observe and control.
+- we want to make the program do all the interesting, complicated work as pure computation, with no external effects.

+### What "Out of the Tar Pit" Got Wrong

+- tests can be useful
+- a suite of tests can give us pretty good confidence that the program behaves correctly, if we assume that the program's code is _simple_: that is, that it makes no unnecessary distinctions between different inputs.
+Test-driven development is a technique for ensuring that we get code that is as simple as it can be while still passing all the tests.

+- OOP and accidental state can be useful
+  - I have found that OOP works well to control accidental complexity.
+  - FP is better suited to essential complexity.
+  - sometimes stateful algorithms are needed to avoid exorbitant memory usage.

 ### The means: Fast Feedback and transparency

 When we can see more about what's going on in the system, we can mentally model its inner workings.
 When we can try things out and observe the result, we can learn what the system does by experimenting with it.
 The quicker we can do this, the quicker we reach a level of comfort where we experience quality.

 ### A vision of the future